DanielCarneiro123/compas-machine-bias/README.md

 Key findings from the analysis:
 - Significant disparities in prediction accuracy and error rates across racial groups.

-Refer to the report (To be done) and notebook for insights.
+Refer to the [report](https://pt.overleaf.com/read/cmbrzsfqfjzv#b5270f) and notebook for insights.

 ## References